Chropyně: Transport

 Chropyně is located on the railway line Šumperk–Vyškov.

 Sights

 The main landmark is the Chropyně Castle.
 It was built in 1615 on the site of an older castle.
 In the 19th century, it was modified to a hunting lodge.
 Today it is open to the public.
-It contains several expositions, including the monument of painter Emil Filla, who is the most famous native.
+It contains several expositions, including the monument of painter Emil Filla, who is the most famous native of Chropyně.

 The Church of Saint Giles has a medieval Romenasque core from the mid-13th century.
 It was rebuilt in the Baroque style in 1761–1772.